WatsonDataPlatform/E2ELab/GettingStarted/Readme.md

 <img src="./media/Step5-image-03.png"/>

 1. **Enter** the password for the IBM account displayed.
-My account is redacted to protect my identity.
+My IBMid is redacted to protect my identity.
 2. **Select** the "Sign Up" button.

 <img src="./media/Step5-image-04.png"/>

-> At this point, you will be brought to the Sign Up page informing you that “We have sent a confirmation code to verify your IBMId email address."
+> You will be brought to the Sign Up page informing you “We have sent a confirmation code to verify your IBMId email address."

 <img src="./media/Step5-image-05.png"/>